Some projects and essays on design in NYC

 LoMa, the area below the white dotted line on the map, would include the area south of Vesey Street and the WTC site (TriBeCa now comes that far south), City Hall, and the Brooklyn Bridge.
 It would include Battery Park City and the Financial District, but not the South Street Seaport area which is now trying to establish its own new identity and brand.
 Specific boundaries would probably remain somewhat vague as developers position and market their buildings in certain identified and branded naberhoods.
 It seems there is a need for a moniker to clarify the areas downtown.
 We'll see which one wins out and joins the New York vernacular.
 Concept: Summer, 2006

 2. An Art Festival used the name LoMAN for Lower Manhattan.
 2015

 4. Many references use the name 'Financial District'.
 That has a bit of baggage - for years, the financial district was considered to close up at 5pm when the workers left to go home.
 Because downtown is booming with new residential construction and conversions, the developers may get Financial District to work.

 New table cards for MoMA's Cafe2

-One afternoon in the fall of 2005, I was at the Museum of Modern Art, hereafter referred to as MoMA.
-I had ordered lunch in Cafe2 (its the cafe on the 2nd floor) and went and sat next to an older woman.
-As we were waiting for our food to arrive, we got to talking about the food delivery system, hereafter referred to as FDS.
+One afternoon in the fall of 2005, I was at the Museum of Modern Art - MoMA.
+I had ordered lunch in Cafe2 (the cafe on the 2nd floor) and went and sat next to an older woman.
+As we were waiting for our food to arrive, we got to talking about the food delivery system - FDS.